shekhargulati/52-technologies-in-2016/README.md

 5. **[Week 5: January 31, 2016](./05-slick)** [Slick: Functional Relational Mapping for Mere Mortals Part 2: Querying Data](./05-slick/README.md).
 In this tutorial, we will learn how to perform `select` queries with Slick.
 Slick allows you to work with database tables in the same way as you work with Scala collections.
 This means that you can use methods like `map`, `filter`, `sort`, etc. to process data in your table.

+6. **[Week 6: February 7, 2016](./06-okhttp)** [Building A Lightweight REST API Client with Scala and OkHttp](./06-okhttp/README.md).
+In this tutorial, we will learn how to build REST API client for Medium's REST API using Scala and OkHttp.
+OkHttp is an open source Java HTTP client library focussed on efficiency.

 -----------
 You can follow me on twitter at [https://twitter.com/shekhargulati](https://twitter.com/shekhargulati) or email me at <shekhargulati84@gmail.com>.
 Also, you can read my blogs at [http://shekhargulati.com/](http://shekhargulati.com/)